 With Philip II as King, Portugal became involved in a war with the traditional enemies of Spain, such as England and the Low Countries.
 Portugal lost a great part of its naval fleet and much of it's empire - though they did manage to thwart Dutch ambitions in Africa and South America.

-Fearing for the loss of portugal's status, a revolution was led by the nobility and high bourgeoisie on December 1, 1640, 60 years after the crowning of Philip I. They restored the Portuguese monarchy and founded a new ruling dynasty, the House of Bragança.
+Fearing for the loss of Portugal's status, a revolution was led by the nobility and high bourgeoisie.
+On 1 December 1640, 60 years after the crowning of Philip I, the Portuguese monarchy was restored and and a new ruling dynasty, the House of Bragança, was founded.